marcohalomoan/AIProjects/README.md

 Recall, percentage of positive samples are labeled as such: 12351265=0.9762 Lastly, the combination of Precision and Recall, F measure: F=2 x Precision x RecallPrecision + Recall=0.9489

 The learning rate chosen was 0.00003, the other optimizer parameters are default values of TensorFlow’s Adam.
-(See Appendix 3).
 Initially, we tried Adam’s default learning rate (0.0001) but it overfits easily since the vectorized data is rather too simple for our RNN with a hidden layer of 100 neurons model.
 We slowly lowered it down and found that 0.00003 was the most optimal rate.
 We tried 2 different RNNs, each for CountVectorizer data and TF-IDF vectorized data.
 The number of epochs for CountVectorizer data is 30 as when we examined the epoch vs loss graph, the validation and training curves start to diverge after 30.
 For TF-IDF vectorizer, the curves start to diverge after 60 epochs, thus we choose 60 epochs as optimal parameter.
-We also implemented L1 and L2 regularization (Appendix 5) with values of L1=10-5 and L2=10-4 to prevent overfitting.
+We also implemented L1 and L2 regularizationq  with values of L1=10-5 and L2=10-4 to prevent overfitting.